-- Supplementation can be used to help ensure your horse is receiving the nutrients needed to maintain healthy joints, hooves, or maintain body condition.
-Providing a joint formula is especially important for the working horse.
+- Supplementation for equine joints can be used to help ensure your horse is receiving the nutrients needed to maintain healthy joints, hooves, or maintain body condition.
+Providing a joint supplement or formula is especially important for the working horse.
 Feeding a quality joint formula regularly and early in the horse’s career can help protect the joint from injury and extend the life of your horse’s joints.

 - When supplementing with a joint formula, it is also important to be mindful of over supplementation.
 Especially if you are feeding a separate hoof supplement.
 We recommend using a combination hoof and joint formula that not only helps lubricate and reduce inflammation in the joints, but also strengthens the ligaments that support the joints.

 - It is important to know the limitations of your horse while training.
 Don’t push your horse too hard too fast, and always warm up before going to work.
 Start out slow and work your way up.
 Pushing your horse past their limitations can damage the joints and lead to injury.
 An injury early in your horse’s career can lead to future problems, and an injury late in your horse’s career can end it.

 If your horse is injured or begins experiencing joint pain, it is important to consult with your veterinarian.
 Feel free to contact us if you have questions regarding equine health at firstname.lastname@example.org.